atgreen/red-light-green-light/README.md

 repo (and credentials) are identified by the policy ID.
 Changing policy requires modifying the policy in git, which is logged and auditable.

+The server side also records which policies have received green lights, and can report on those facts.

 Policy in Detail